cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Bowlby adopted the term "internal working model" (IWM) from information-processing theory to refer to infants' construction of an inner model of their relational reality.
 * IWMs are key features of an individual's notion of attachment figures and self.
 * Secure IWMs are flexible, adaptable, and relatively resistant to change, while insecure IWMs are more rigid, distorted, contradictory, and relatively resistant to change.
-* Insecure IWMs can cause entire behavioral systems to become deactivated (avoidant babies: attachment behavior, exploratory behavior for resistant babies).
+* **Insecure IWMs can cause entire behavioral systems to become deactivated (avoidant babies**: attachment behavior, exploratory behavior for resistant babies).
 * Through exposure to a healthy attachment figure or effective attachment-based psychotherapy, an insecure IWM can be changed into a stable, secure IWM, which is referred to as the establishment of "earned security."

 **Mary Main's Work on Internal Working Models**